adrianopteodoro/obsrv-pack/README.md

     ```
 - Enable the new created service with `systemctl enable apache.service`
 - And start it with `systemctl start apache`
-- Check in you brownser with `http://127.0.0.1` (replace with your IP)
+- Check in you browser with `http://127.0.0.1` (replace with your IP)
 - If show `Its works!` it means that all fine for now

 ## Setting up DNS